 The best part of surrendering to God is not what He can do for us—but through us.
 There is a world full of hurting people who need the touch of the Savior, and God can use you, through prayer, to make that eternal difference.
 Do you understand what this means?
 Your life can count for something beyond your little world.
 God has plans to use you in a powerful way and your prayer life is pivotal to that.

 The Lord has an amazing life in store for us.
 He will meet us in prayer.
 His presence is available.
 Who knows what miracles we will experience in our lives?
 Not only is it possible to see the dead rise, the lame walk, and the blind see, but it’s happening, all over the world—maybe not within our Christian circles, but it is happening!
 Although I have never personally experienced seeing a person rise from the dead as an answer to prayer, I have spoken with missionaries from around the world and American pastors who have.

 I don’t know about you, but that excites me.
 I want to be used by God.
 I want my life to mean something.
 My daily prayer is that my life will be a poured-out offering to Him.

 Make whatever adjustments you have to in order to put God first.
 And then expect Him to do the impossible in and through you!

-> BARBARA HO is an author and a marriage and pre-marital counselor.
+BARBARA HO is an author and a marriage and pre-marital counselor.
 She and her husband Daniel are church-planters in Houston, TX.
-Her book Ultimate Connection is available through prayershop.org.
-This article is taken from the book and it appears in Prayer Connect, issue 8.
+This article is taken from her book, Ultimate Connection and it appears in Prayer Connect, issue 8.